tsmeele/MyRODS/README.md

 The class **Hirods** is a subclass of the class Irods (which was mentioned earlier).
 Hirods supports:
 - PAM and Native scheme authentication.
-- single and multi-threaded data transfers, where multi-threaded transfers use port 1247.
+- Single and multi-threaded data transfers, where multi-threaded transfers use port 1247.

-data transfers are supported between any type of datafile that is an implementation of the interface PosixFile.
+Data transfers are supported between any type of datafile that is an implementation of the interface PosixFile.
 Currently there are two implementations of PosixFile: **LocalFile** and **Replica**.
 Hence the equivalent of an 'iput' is achieved by using a LocalFile as